Can You Eat That Striped Bass From the Hudson?

 Advice if you are fishing between Troy and Catskill:

 No one should eat striped bass from this section of the Hudson River.
-Have fun reeling them in, but consider practicing catch and release fishing.
+Have fun reeling them in - but consider practicing catch and release fishing.

 Advice if you are fishing between Catskill and the Battery in NYC:

-Men over 15 and women over 50 can eat up to one, half-pound meal per month of striped bass.
 See our trimming and skinning tips below for more information on how to reduce PCBs in a fish meal.

 Want to see the data?

-Click to see the striped bass packet (pdf, 5MB) for more details and a “deeper dive” into the data.
+Click to see the updated 2026 striped bass packet (pdf, 2.5 MB) for more details and a “deeper dive” into the data.

 Skinning and Trimming to Reduce PCBs